saikrishnavadali05/SSSSO-RR-District-Basic-Python-Training-June-2022/README.md

 > Total - 4 hours of training sessions per week

+## Rewards
+> Top 10 Contributors to this Repository will get Special Rewards from the SSSSO RR District Python Training Organizers

 # Setting up git and github, python 3.10, VS Code

 1. [programming knowledge channel - How to Install Git on Windows 10 + Setting Up Git and GitHub on Windows 10](https://www.youtube.com/watch?v=bb_LoXAC-zE)